samirosman/squircleart.github.io/_posts/2017-02-10-the-essense-of-animation-nodes-preface.md

 But let me assure you, we are doing every thing in our disposal to boost the performance of Animation Nodes and there are some ongoing projects to do so.

+{% include note.html content="Jacques---AN developer--- already boosted the performance of AN in AN 2.0 tremendously.
+Recent benchmarks found that it is faster by 200x in maths and 400x faster in number generation." %}

 ## The Essence Of Animation Nodes

 The essence of Animation Nodes will be a tutorial series of an undefined length to get you going with problem solving using Animation Nodes.
 And we will do that be giving a handful of examples.

 ### A bit of history

-Artists started complaining that there is no documentation for Animation Nodes as soon as it was released, So we created the documentation ---Half of the [Documentation](https://animation-nodes-manual.readthedocs.io/en/latest/)  is already up and the rest is already done but not yet reviewed or uploaded, but it should be all there by the end of March.
+Artists started complaining that there is no documentation for Animation Nodes as soon as it was released, So we created the [documentation](animation-nodes-manual.readthedocs.io/en/an2/).
 After that till now people started to complain about the lack of tutorials.
-And there was already lots of tutorials already in:
+And there was already lots of tutorials in:

 * [Jacques Lucke's youtube channel](https://www.youtube.com/channel/UC5ABAuGEvBMmau-1xJsNw6w)
 * [Jimmy Gunawan blog and youtube channel](blendersushi.blogspot.com)

-But that wasn't enough for them either.
 So in this series I am going to teach you everything you should know to set off on your own and save you a month you would have spent in getting your head around Animation Nodes.

 ### How I learned it?